Migration import logic

 • If you migrate a view with a filter on a community that has a different name in the target, Collibra renames the community in the target.

-2. In the target environment, another object has the same name as the migrated object.
+In the target environment, another object has the same name as the matched object.

-2. The matched object will be edited with the properties from the migrated object, including the name.
+The matched object is edited with the properties from the migrated object, including the name.

 A new object is created.